HackerEarth/engineering.hackerearth.com/_posts/2013-06-05-scheduling-emails-with-celery-in-django.md

 on other core products, while tasks are performed asynchronously and we can enjoy the awesome weather on a fine day! :)

 P.S.
-I am an undergraduate student at IIT Roorkee.
-Reach out to me at shubham@hackerearth.com for any suggestion, bug or improvement.
+I am an undergraduate student at IIT Roorkee.You can reach out to me at shubham@hackerearth.com for any suggestion, bug or improvement.
-You can find me [@ShubhamJain](http://in.linkedin.com/pub/shubham-jain/54/4a/931/).
+You can also find me [@ShubhamJain](http://in.linkedin.com/pub/shubham-jain/54/4a/931/).

 *Posted by Shubham Jain, Summer Intern 2013 @HackerEarth*